ttntm/ttntm/src/uses.md

 - {% ext "Plastic", "https://plastictheme.com/themes/vscode" %}
 - {% ext "Nord", "https://open-vsx.org/extension/arcticicestudio/nord-visual-studio-code" %}

 I'm using both Firefox Dev.
 Edition and Chromium as browsers currently, but I also used Brave in the past (which I liked a lot actually).
-All my browsers use {% ext "my custom start page" "https://github.com/ttntm/startpage" %} to have everything important right at my fingertips.
+All my browsers use {% ext "my custom start page", "https://github.com/ttntm/startpage" %} to have everything important right at my fingertips.
 I use Firefox as my main browser and my extensions are pretty basic:

-- {% ext "uBlock Origin" "https://github.com/gorhill/uBlock#ublock-origin" %} (all browsers)
+- {% ext "uBlock Origin", "https://github.com/gorhill/uBlock#ublock-origin" %} (all browsers)
-- {% ext "Chameleon" "https://github.com/sereneblue/chameleon" %} (Firefox only)
+- {% ext "Chameleon", "https://github.com/sereneblue/chameleon" %} (Firefox only)
-- {% ext "CORS Everywhere" "https://github.com/spenibus/cors-everywhere-firefox-addon" %} (Firefox only)
+- {% ext "CORS Everywhere", "https://github.com/spenibus/cors-everywhere-firefox-addon" %} (Firefox only)
-- {% ext "uMatrix" "https://github.com/gorhill/uMatrix" %} (Firefox only)
+- {% ext "uMatrix", "https://github.com/gorhill/uMatrix" %} (Firefox only)

 In addition to that, Firefox uses a minimal 1-line config that I'm often tinkering with.
 A somewhat stable version of it can be found over at GitHub: {% ext "ttntm/minimal-one-line-firefox" "https://github.com/ttntm/minimal-one-line-firefox" %}